Links on Android Authority may earn us a commission. Learn more.

-- Yet another co-op shooter, this time from a top-down perspective.
+- The Ascent — 2021: Yet another co-op shooter, this time from a top-down perspective.
 It takes place in a cyberpunk future where humans and aliens live side-by-side.
 Not too many details are available on this one yet.

 - Rainbow Six Quarantine — 2021: Rainbow Six Siege proved to be a smash hit, but Quarantine is set to take the series in a new direction.
 It takes place a few years in the future, where a dangerous alien parasite threatens to exterminate the entire human race.